ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 Is the line used to call the script, it contains six params;

 - Side: the side to use wave respawn, default is West.
-This is the only mandatory parameter

 - Wave Size: The number of players to include in each wave, default is 9